It is a testicle, not descended.

 There are several reasons to place an undescended testicle in the scrotum.

 Cancer: Undescended testes have a higher chance of developing cancer later on.
-It is not clear if the early placement of the testicle in the scrotum decreases the probability of having cancer .
-The placement of the testes in the scrotum does allow self-examination of the testicles and early detection of testicular cancer if it occurs.
+It is not clear if the early placement of the testicle in the scrotum decreases the probability of having cancer.
+The order of the testes in the scrotum does allow self-examination of the testicles and early detection of testicular cancer if it occurs.

 Hernia: A hernia sac is almost always associated with an undescended testicle.
-During the operation to bring the testicle down, this hernia is identified and fixed routinely.
+This hernia is identified and fixed routinely during the operation to bring the testicle down.

 When should the surgery be done?

-Since some testicles that do not descend, at birth will go down, it is best to wait until around 6 months of age.
+Since some testicles that do not descend at birth will go down, it is best to wait until around six months of age.
 At this age, if a testicle can not be felt or is very high, it is unlikely that it can go down, then it is time to think about surgery.

 How is the surgery?

 In most cases, the child will go home the same day as the surgery, which is carried out through a small incision in the groin and scrotum.
 There are no stitches.
-In some children, when the testicle can not be felt (cryptorchidism), laparoscopy can be used.
+In some children, laparoscopy can be used when the testicle can not be felt (cryptorchidism).
 Laparoscopy involves making an incision in the abdomen and placing a light telescope through this incision to look for the missing testicle.